vmware-archive/bosh-generic-sb-release/README.md

   * Edit the packaging file under packages/<project>/ to copy over any other additional files/blobs to $BOSH_INSTALL_TARGET/lib or other location.
     * The packaging file would be not be updated to include non-app bits ('N' as input) or any additional blobs added, even if they are also considered app bits.
 ### Edit runtime variables for the Jobs
-* Bosh job properties navigation
+Its important to understand how properties defined inside Bosh Job are referenced/navigated
   * Bosh would pass on runtime attributes from the deployment manifest to the job instance via a relationship graph.
-   * The variable should be defined under the job properties (under some defined structure) in the manifest
+   * The variable should be defined under the job properties (under some top or nested structure) in the manifest
    * Bosh would understand that a given property or attribute is required for a specific job based on the reference to the attribute inside the job's spec file.
 The job spec file should provide the hierarchy or nesting order of the variable in relation to the top element and also provide a sample description of the variable.
 Default can be specified that would allow bosh to use that value in the absence of value from the deployment manifest file.
    * At the job execution time, these variables can be evaluated to be processed by the job instance.
    * Steps to add an attribute or variable definition: